Eleanor R. Baldwin Arena: Renovations

 FAU Arena opened to women's basketball in 1984.
 Men's basketball and volleyball became tenants in 1988.

 The facility was modernized with a $9 million renovation in 2007.
-In the summer of 2008, further renovations were put in place, including club suites to give "The Burrow" an exciting new feel as the programs continue to grow.
+In the summer of 2008, further renovations were put in place, including club suites to give "The Burrow" a new feel as the programs continue to grow.

 Following the 2006-07 basketball season, the major renovations to FAU Arena included such upgrades as: